 Value in the Internet of Things (IoT) or connected economy is created and sustained by technology-enabled integration and links of data related to and between people, machines, and organizations.
 Leaders in the IoT economy recognize the opportunities but more importantly are moving to take advantage of the promise of a connected economy.

-KnectIQ’s patent pending technology provides for the protection and connection of personal and IoT device identifying data.
+KnectIQ’s DASB™ provides for secure access and authentication to IoT devices.
 Imagine the possibilities and insights gained when you have access to deeper and broader information.

 Connected care is far more than the real-time, electronic communication between a patient and a provider, including telehealth, remote patient monitoring, and secure email communication between clinicians and their patients.
 Connected care is the process and pathway to achieve optimal health outcomes and patient safety, personalized medicine and improved therapy performance (medical devices and pharmaceuticals), while lowering the cost of care.
 KnectIQ’s patent pending protection and connection of identifying data is vital to achieving these goals.

 Protecting personally identifiable information (PII) and protected health information (PHI) ensures that the you meet all applicable regulatory and compliance requirements while providing your customers, employees, patients and anyone who integrates or affiliates with you, the peace of mind that their sensitive identifying information is protected from unauthorized access and use.
 You retain optimal use of any transaction data related to PII/PHI without sacrificing hardened security around any identifying data..

 When collecting and linking identifying information (e.g., subjects’ names, medical record number, etc.) to subjects’ responses (e.g., questionnaire answers), researchers must provide the utmost confidentiality of subject data.
 The following are current examples of practices that may be implemented to increase the level of confidentiality: